-The Joshua Creek Heritage Art Centre landscape layer of the evolved cultural heritage landscape that is located on a portion of the property at 1086 Burnhamthorpe Road East is associated with Sybil Rampen, who has had a significant impact on the local artistic community.
+The Joshua Creek Heritage Art Centre layer of the evolved cultural heritage landscape is associated with Sybil Rampen, who has had a significant impact on the local artistic community.
 Sybil's father, Hugh Calverly purchased the property in 1950 and Sybil, with her husband Leo Rampen, took ownership in 1956.
 After raising their children on the property, Sybil has expanded the use of the property to become a hub for local arts and culture, creating the Joshua Creek Heritage Art Centre.

-The cultural heritage landscape that is located on a portion of the property at 1086 Burnhamthorpe Road East is important in maintaining the rural character of the area and it is physically linked to its surroundings, primarily through Joshua Creek.
+The cultural heritage landscape is important in maintaining the rural character of the area and it is physically linked to its surroundings, primarily through Joshua Creek.
 The Joshua Creek Heritage Art Centre is a landmark.

-Heritage Attributes
+Description of Heritage Attributes

-Key features of the significant cultural heritage landscape, whose boundary is defined as Part in R-Plan , includes:
+Key attributes of the significant cultural heritage landscape are:

-- The property as a coherent whole, specifically as an evolved landscape integrating 19th and 20th century agricultural components and layout with the Joshua Creek Heritage Art Centre landscape, including: - its farmhouse, built in 1853, with a rear tail comprising an earlier farmhouse built in 1827; - o the circa 1827 shed, extensively rebuilt in 2008 into the new gallery building; - the bank barn and silo built in 1914 that are accessed via a gravel laneway; - the circa 1914 bridge; - the creek valley; - The organization of the property into three distinct areas separated by mature tree plantings and the creek: - the farmhouse with landscaped garden and lawn; - o the Joshua Creek Heritage Art Centre, community gardens and orchard; and - the barn and silo area, - The functional layout of the property and its circulation routes, with components connected by laneways and a bridge; - The one-and-a-half storey, Neoclassical style, dichromatic brick farmhouse built in 1853, with its exterior decorative elements (cornice moulding, eaves returns, buff brick headers and quoins, wide front entrance with recessed casing, transom, sidelights, and half round linette) and interior wood details (decorative arch above the front door, casings, floors), also including the original one-storey, brick, kitchen tail with interior hearth and rectangular plan, built as an earlier farmhouse in 1827; - The Joshua Creek Heritage Art Centre gallery building, including timber frame elements from the 1827 shed on the site;
+- Its evolved landscape integrating 19th and 20th century agricultural components and layout with the Joshua Creek Heritage Art Centre landscape, including: - its farmhouse, built in 1853, with a rear tail comprising an earlier farmhouse built in 1827; - the circa 1827 shed, extensively rebuilt in 2008 into the new gallery building; - the bank barn and silo built in 1914 that are accessed via a gravel laneway; - o the circa 1914 bridge; - the creek valley; - Its organization of the property into three distinct areas separated by mature tree plantings and the creek: - the farmhouse with landscaped garden and lawn; - the Joshua Creek Heritage Art Centre, community gardens and orchard; and - o the barn and silo area,